 Dateline, April 2012.
 Rumors that UK-based Aviva Investors will restructure its entire board hang in the air.
 There is a feeling of uncertainty all around, but what happens next ends up sounding worse than anything the company’s 1,300 employees could have imagined.
 Human Resources sends an email to everyone letting them know they’re fired and contractually obligated to not disclose confidential information concerning how the company operates.

-The "Tour de Fares" promotion made light of the Lance Armstrong doping scandal with a subject line that read, "Dope deals end tonight."
-Upon opening the message, recipients were greeted with a Livestrong bracelet and a "75% off flights" -- hold on, wait a minute, that's 7.5% off -- discount.
-Giving a man space to deal with deep personal turmoil would have been the high road here, but it's not the questionable lack of tact that has us shaking our heads.
+the final worst marketing email comes from The “Tour de Fares” promotion, which made light of the Lance Armstrong doping scandal with a subject line that read, “Dope deals end tonight.”
+Upon opening the message, recipients were greeted with a Livestrong bracelet and a “75% off flights” — hold on, wait a minute, that’s 7.5% off — discount.
+Giving a man space to deal with deep personal turmoil would have been the high road here, but it’s not the questionable lack of tact that has us shaking our heads.